skip to Main Content

 Women can get thicker more luscious hair!
 Men can reverse the pattern of male pattern baldness!
-Experience restorative Hair Growth with PRP Technology.
+Experience restorative Hair Growth with PRF Technology.

-People who desire a non-surgical regrowth strategy that is safe and effective choose the PRP Hair Restoration Procedure.
-PRP Hair Restoration is suitable for both men and women.
+People who desire a non-surgical regrowth strategy that is safe and effective choose the PRF Hair Restoration Procedure.
+PRF Hair Restoration is suitable for both men and women.
 It is a state of the art, non surgical, totally natural, alternative medical procedure used for the treatment of hair loss or hair thinning.
 It is an injectable treatment which uses the patient’s own blood.

-What types of conditions respond well to PRP Hair Restoration treatments?
+What types of conditions respond well to PRF Hair Restoration treatments?

 • Male Pattern Hair Loss – especially in the early stages of balding, or anytime there is a lot of miniaturized hair on the scalp